Ofek-Shani/Saba_Sailing/README.md

 2. keel with 3 positions,
 3. rudder with 8 positions on each side.
-4. The boat has a lifesaver buoy to create "man in water" alerts and maneuvers.
+4. The boat has a lifesaver buoy to create "man in the water" alerts and maneuvers.
 5. Wind power on sails computes both blowing wind and airflow effect over the sails as wings at tight angles.
 6. Sails' shape reflects the wind blow force applied to them.